 – Physical space and design features appropriate for residents with dementia

 – Types of activities offered, and how often

 – Familial involvement and support programs

 – Costs, including additional fees

-New residents must be assessed within seven days of moving in, to establish a client services program (completed by a registered nurse) that outlines healthcare needs and specific services that the unit will provide your loved one.
+New residents must be assessed within seven days of moving in, to establish a plan called a “client services program” (completed by a registered nurse) that outlines healthcare needs and specific services that the unit will provide your loved one.
 An example would be determining exactly which activities of daily living, like eating, the staff will need to assist with.
 The services program must be reviewed as often as necessary, or at least every four months (120 days), and include the following:

 – Medical issues and needs